 - The Casanova: Jeffrey Singer.
 Of course he's supposed to be married, and of course he never stops flirting.

-- Forgotten Theme Tune Lyrics: The theme song with lyrics were only used in a 2 episodes, as sung by Patti LuPone.
+- Forgotten Theme Tune Lyrics: The theme song with lyrics were only used in two episodes, as sung by Patti LuPone.

 - Plucky Girl: Betty Roberts, bright-eyed and fresh from Elkhart, Indiana, arrives to a chilly reception by cynical staff - and wins them over by settling a crisis or five, however awkwardly.